devmittal/EID-Final-Project/README.md

 ### Notes and Installations Instructions

-##### AWS Setup
+##### AWS and boto3 Setup
+Follow the steps specified [here](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/quickstart.html) in order to install Boto3 and setup your authentication credentials.
 Copy and paste your AWS access key id, AWS secret access key and AWS session token into ~/.aws/credentials.
 These keys expire after a certain period of time so keep replacing the credentials file with the up-to-date keys.

 ##### Creating S3 buckets
 Create two S3 buckets named 'eid-superproject' and 'eid-superproject-image' on AWS.
 Keep default settings.
 One is to store the voice commands and the other stores the images to be sent to the server pi.